sergitopereira/zscaler_edm/README.md

 ```

 The script will generate  the following two files:

- updated_file.csv: Updated cvs to be imported to index tool
+ - updated_file.csv: Updated cvs to be imported to index tool
- logs.txt: Log file with all the changes made
+ - logs.txt: Contains all the changes made

 # Logs